-Oxidation-reduction potential (ORP), commonly referred to as REDOX, is measured in millivolts of the tendency for a chemicals substance to either oxidize or reduce another chemicals substance.
+Oxidation reduction potential, commonly referred to as REDOX, is a measured in millivolts of the tendency of a chemicals substance to either oxidize or reduce another chemical substance.

-Oxidation is known as the loss of electrons by an atom or ion while reduction is the net gain of electrons by an atom or ion.
+Oxidation is classified as the loss of electrons by an atom or ion while reduction is the net gain of electrons by an atom or ion.

 How is ORP Measured?

 ORP is measured by using an electrochemical ORP (REDOX) sensor.
-In comparison to a pH sensor, the ORP sensor is normally a combination type which contains both a measuring and reference electrode.
+Very similar to a pH sensor, the orp sensor is normally a combination type which contains a measuring electrode and reference electrode.

-ORP measurements are a cost effective method to control various processes.
-Chlorine, ozone, or bromine are commonly used to disinfect effectively.
-It is also used in process applications to control the destruction of chromate or cyanide, as well as bleach production and wet scrubbers.
+ORP measurements are used as a cost effective method to control various processes.
+Effective disinfection using chlorine, ozone, or bromine are commonly used.
+It is also used in the process applications in order to control the destruction of chromate or cyanide, as well as bleach production and wet scrubbers.

 - Prechlorination and dechlorination in water/wastewater treatment

 - Cyanide destruction and chromate reduction in metal finishing

 - Chlorine addition in commercial swimming pools & spas